Back to Blog

 We don’t manage the incident process.
 No Slack channels, no retros, no status pages, no service catalog.

 We sell two separate products that investigate root cause.
-SuperTerminal is a macOS desktop app that SSHes into servers, runs diagnostic commands, and the AI interprets each step.
+SuperTerminal is a desktop app that SSHes into servers, runs diagnostic commands, and the AI interprets each step.
 The BitSentry Dashboard is a separate web product with a 24/7 background worker that does this automatically before anyone gets paged.

 The comparison